timraay/HLLLogUtilities/SECURITY.md

 ## Can you trust me?

 There's always things that can go wrong.
 For that reason I can never guarantee 100% safety, even though I'll try my best.
 But in the end, I assume no liability for the unintentional or malicious breach of data.
-For any questions you can always reach me on Discord (`@Abu#6969`).
-If you appreciate my work, consider [donating on Ko-fi]((https://ko-fi.com/abusify)).
+For any questions you can always reach me on Discord (`@abuuuuuuu`).
+If you appreciate my work, consider [donating on Ko-fi](https://ko-fi.com/abusify).
 Thanks!

+## Privacy Policy

+You can find the privacy policy [here](https://github.com/timraay/HLLLogUtilities/blob/main/TERMS.md#privacy-policy).